ericpriceco/ericpriceco.github.io/_drafts/2014-05-15-sass-basics.md

   		border-radius: 10px;
 		}

 Check that out!
 You can apply that to other vendor fixes for transitions and animations.
 Just put the type of prefix in the property field.
-With some clever thinking, you can create other mixins with variables to do cool stuff.
+With some clever thinking, you can create a ton of cool mixins.

-These are just a few things that make my coding less repitisous and easier to change.
+These are just a few things that make my coding less repetitious and easier to change.
 I hope this will do the same for you.